ChrisSkjer/energy-stable-pinns-ch/README.md

   (run from inside the `frames/` folder; `ffmpeg` isn't in `environment.yml` yet — `conda install -n fenicsx-env -c conda-forge ffmpeg` if you want it.)

-## Quick PINN demo (no setup — run it in Colab)
+## Quick PINN demo (no thesis code — a sandbox notebook)

 [notebooks/pinn_demo.ipynb](notebooks/pinn_demo.ipynb) is a small self-contained PINN for getting a feel for how one trains and what it produces.
-It is a sandbox, not thesis code: it imports nothing from `src/`, uses only the standard loss terms (PDE residual + IC + BC), and has no energy penalty or transfer learning.
+It imports nothing from `src/`, uses only the standard loss terms (PDE residual + IC + BC), and has no energy penalty or transfer learning.
 The last cell maps its pieces back onto the real modules.

-**Easiest way to run it: Colab.** The notebook imports only `math`, `time`, `torch`, and `matplotlib` — all of which Colab's default runtime already has, so there is nothing to clone, install, or `pip` first.
-Just open it and hit
-run:
+**Requirements:** none beyond `torch` + `matplotlib` — either the venv from Local setup above, or Colab, which already has both preinstalled:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ChrisSkjer/energy-stable-pinns-ch/blob/main/notebooks/pinn_demo.ipynb)